wanning-lu/coding-log/general.md

 [Week 2](#day-8-march-19th-2023)
 [Week 3](#day-15-march-26th-2023)

+## Day 26: April 9th, 2023

+This CS50w project has so far been significantly easier than the second; I'm already halfway through and the main learning outcome of this project has mostly been to connect the frontend to the backend through the usage of APIs.
+The project came preloaded with some APIs already defined in the `views.py` and `urls.py` of the app, so the project was focused more around creating event listeners for HTML elements and sending requests to the URLs.
+I'm starting to feel somewhat confident with my JavaScript skills with this project and the previous TOP projects!

 ## Day 25: April 8th, 2023

 Today I was working a bit on the design patterns section of TOP, focusing first on the object-focused design pattern.
 I've read all the material and I think I'm around halfway through the project (it's not terribly complex nor long) so I'm hoping to finish this project tomorrow and get started on the 3rd CS50w project!